German Federal Government’s Award for the Cultural and Creative Industry 2020

 Garamantis develop individualized live touchpoint solutions that come into their own everywhere where people and companies or organizations meet.
 The project highlights of 2020 were

-• the technical realization of the multi-sensory VR group experience “Climate Dome” for the Federal Ministry for Economic Cooperation and Development on behalf of Super an der Spree
+• technical realization of the multi-sensory VR group experience “Climate Dome” for the Federal Ministry for Economic Cooperation and Development on behalf of Super an der Spree

-• the development and realization of an interactive showroom with multi-touch scanner table for procurement specialist Lingemann GmbH
+• development and realization of an interactive showroom with multi-touch scanner table for procurement specialist Lingemann GmbH

-• the digital extension of the German Unity Day 2020 festivities consisting in a virtual 3D exhibition for Unity Expo in Potsdam on behalf of mediapool.
+• digital extension of the German Unity Day 2020 festivities consisting in a virtual 3D exhibition for Unity Expo in Potsdam on behalf of mediapool.